box/box-python-sdk-gen/docs/file_metadata.md

 ### Returns

-This function returns a value of type `Metadata`.
+This function returns a value of type `MetadataFull`.

 An instance of the metadata template that includes additional &quot;key:value&quot; pairs defined by the user or